Master of Arts degree with a major in English, emphasis Peace Corps Service with TEFL

 Over these three years, I learned about the overarching emphasis in Tongan culture on cultivating relationships.
 At the primary and middle school, I found that my efforts towards sustainable work in literacy development were more successful as I dedicated more time to building friendships with my counterparts.
 At Waka, the importance of relationships was highlighted through effective projects done in partnerships with local people.
 These experiences taught me that sustainable literacy development in Tonga must be built on a foundation which honors the Tongan values of humility, kindness, respect, and generosity.

 Wise, Melissa, "Serving in the kingdom: a volunteer experience in the development of efl literacy in Tonga" (2019).
-Theses and projects.
+Cal Poly Humboldt theses and projects.
 281.